ravindilk/ravindilk/README.md

 # 👋 Hi, I'm Ravindi Kariyawasam

-🎓 I'm a final-year BSc Physical Science student and also studying BIT at UCSC.
+🎓 I'm a BSc graduate in Physical Science and currently in the final year of my BIT degree at UCSC.
 🌱 Currently learning: Web development, Python, databases, and software fundamentals.
 💡 Passionate about solving problems with code and building real-world projects.
 🎯 Goal: To pursue a Master's in IT and kick-start a career in the tech industry.